Police Interview/Interrogation Room Audio CD Recorder

 The Martel CD Conference Recorder is perfect for Government and meeting recording systems due to its liability, compliance because the battery backup protects files from becoming deleted or corrupted in case of power loss.
 It even continues recording even if AC power is interrupted.
 This is a unique feature available in this unit only.
 You can record either to a USB Flash Drive or internal memory, and recordings are automatically Time/Date stamped for easy identification.

 The unit comes with the wall power supply, or you can run it on an AA battery.
 This kit also works well for on the go surveillance.
 Okay, so you're asking what's the sound quality difference between my old analog recorder and the new CD voice/interrogation recorder.
 It's the difference between VHS and Blu-ray.

 If you need help or you would like to add specialized items to our police interview room audio recorder, please feel free to contact our expert team.
-We have sold many systems to the FBI, Homeland security and other law enforcement agencies.
-We also have available to you Dragon legal professional edition, which can help transcribe the interview room recordings.
-Additional extended warranties are available.
 One more super feature is the ability to playback the interrogation audio and slow it down or speed it up without distorting the audio through the tempo adjustment.
 You will find that this is one of the most effective tools your law-enforcement agency has at his disposal.

 So I know at this point you are saying it's too good to be true.
 This entire package for around $1200.
 If you would like to place a large order for multiple quantities, please give us at least four weeks lead time because supplies of these are limited as these units are made in Japan at the high-quality manufacturing facility.

 package includes the following: